bernhardAxonIvy/doc/source/engine-guide/integration/reverse-proxy/secure-setup/index.rst

 Secure Setup
 ============

-We strongly recommend to consider the following points for a productive |ivy-engine|
+We strongly recommend to consider the following informations for a productive
-deployment.
-These points are also important if no reverse proxy is used, but with a reverse proxy exactly the following points can be implemented very easily.
+|ivy-engine| deployment.
+These are important whether or not you use a reverse
+proxy.
+However, a reverse proxy allows you to implement them very easily.

 .. toctree::
     :maxdepth: 1